-You can read the register to determine if the interface supports snoops or DVM messages.
+You can read the register to determine whether the interface supports snoops or DVM messages.
 Enabling snoop or DVM requests on an interface that does not support them has no effect.

 Accessible using only Secure accesses, unless you set the Secure Access Register to permit Non-secure accesses.
-See 3.3.2 Secure Access Register on page 3-51.

-A copy of this register exists for each slave interface.
+Available in all CCI-550 configurations.
+An instance of this register exists for each slave interface.